WaleedMuslem/ADL1_Quiz/Documents/Requirement_Specification.md

 so the project will be a very simple one.

 ## Current situation
+As it is known that advances in technology and the rapid delivery of quiz to all parts of the world , so we came up with this idea to create a website specialized in publishing quizs.

 ## Goal
 Getting used to working in a project is one of the most important steps that a person should take when they start working in the software industry.
 There are a variety of tools that can help them manage their projects, such as Git, Trello, and GitLab.